-4 Case Studies on Flexible Work Policies and Cultures (Blog Post)
+4 Practices on Flexible Work Policies and Cultures (Blog Post)

 For many organizations, working flexibly is no longer a bonus—it’s a business imperative.
 As the coronavirus pandemic continues, many managers and employees are facing personal challenges even while they find themselves working from home for the first time.

 At Catalyst, we know from research and experience that flexibility with when, where, and how work gets done is integral to inclusive leadership and work cultures.
-We’ve developed case studies for Supporters to enable them to implement leading practices for flex work.
-Here are four case studies for Supporters only that offer concrete ideas, practices, and policies on flex work.
+We’ve developed practices for Supporters to enable them to implement leading strategies for flex work.
+Here are four examples for Supporters only that offer concrete ideas, practices, and policies on flex work.

 In the early 2000s, flexible working was not common at Catalyst.
 But when the September 11, 2001, terrorist attacks took place in lower Manhattan, Catalyst’s headquarters were inaccessible for several weeks.
 A regional power outage in 2003 later caused interference with staff work.
 Catalyst knew it needed to prepare employees for future disruptions.